 Few people put as much thought into the layout of their yard as they do rooms in their home.
-But if they did they might get a lot more use out of their property.
+But by creating intentional outdoor spaces, your yard can be the ideal sanctuary for your family.

 Outdoors you’re working with Mother Nature to create living spaces where you can relax in the fresh air.
 The best green spaces work with the natural terrain while also providing creature comforts and ample entertainment.
 Outdoor living spaces are one place where you can really make your mark without spending nearly as much as you would indoors.

 The trick is to start with a solid layout by sectioning your yard into zones.
 Each zone will serve a unique purpose and the location will be largely determined by the natural surroundings.

 - Calculate the size of your yard.
 The actual dimensions and shape will come into play.

 - Make a note of any features in the yard that you’ll have to work around, like an existing patio or mature trees.

 - Create a list of the top 3-5 things you want to be able to do in your outdoor living space.

 Now let’s take a look at some of the most common yard zones and where they work in an outdoor layout.